leonW7/D-Link/Vul_7.md

 Vulnerability description
 -------------------------
-An issue was discovered in the manager interface on D-Link DIR-816 devices with firmware 1.10B05.
+An issue was discovered in the web manager interface on D-Link DIR-816 devices with firmware 1.10B05.
 There is a incorrect access control problem allowing remote attackers to visit manager interface without authentication, via visit /index.asp directly.

 POC
 -------------------------